SzymonMs/Kotlin_files_and_Android_App/README.md

 # Ideas
 - Use of the HC-05 bluetooth module and Arduino / Atmega;
 - Writing an application for selecting the number of LEDs, selecting their colors, selecting lighting effects;
-- Additional elements such as reading from sensors - make the lighting dependent on it, the use of the camera as well.

 # Project evaluation components
 - TextView, EditText, Button LinearLayout,...